-Queen Elizabeth II of England became the first head of state to s while ceremonially opening a building in the British Royal Signals and Radar Establishment in 1976.
-Jimmy Carter’s 1976 campaign team used email for internal communication.
-Gary Thurek, an enthusiastic marketer for the Digital Equipment Corporation sent a message remembered as the first spam to around 600 APRPANET users.
+Queen Elizabeth II of England sent her first electronic mail message while ceremonially opening a building in the British Royal Signals and Radar Establishment in 1976.
+Jimmy Carter’s 1976 campaign team used e-mail for internal communication.
+Gary Thurek, an enthusiastic marketer for the Digital Equipment Corporation sent a message remembered as the first spam to around 400 APRPANET users in 1978.

-What Was New About Ayyadurai’s System?
+What was new about Ayyadurai’s system?

 In a word, nothing.
 It was an impressive accomplishment for a teenager, but even Ayyadurai’s own description of its capabilities includes no features that had not already been used in other electronic mail systems.

-The Westinghouse Science Talent Search entry reproduced on his website describes a simple electronic mail system running on a HP/1000 timesharing minicomputer.
-It served “several hundred users” via terminals hooked into this central computer through modems and other links.
+The Westinghouse Science Talent Search entry reproduced on his Web site describes a simple electronic mail system running on an HP/1000 timesharing minicomputer.
+It served “several hundred users” via terminals hooked into a central computer through modems and other links.
 CTSS MAIL had used similar techniques to serve a larger user population.
-Ayyadurai’s diagram of the system seems to show two computers exchanging messages (the lower left portion is illegible on the original), but this was also far from novel.
+Ayyadurai’s diagram of the system, as posted on the Smithsonian’s Around the Mall blog, seems to show two computers exchanging messages (the lower left portion is illegible on the original), but this was also far from novel.

-The Smithsonian itself has explained that in accepting Ayyadurai’s offer of the materials describing his program the museum did not endorse his claim to have invented email.
+The Smithsonian itself has explained that, in accepting Ayyadurai’s offer of the materials describing his program, the museum did not endorse his claim to have “invented” e-mail.
 The system will still be of interest to historians as a representative example of a low-budget, small scale electronic mail system constructed from off-the-shelf components, including the HP/1000’s communications, word processing, and database programs.

-Ayyadurai that his system was the first to be inspired directly by interoffice paper mail, or to be usable by office workers.
-As early as September 13, 1976, Business Week had run a story headed “When the Interoffice Mail Goes Electronic,” profiling this new field.
-By 1980 electronic mail systems aimed at the office environment were readily available from companies such as DEC, Wang, and IBM.
+Ayyadurai has claimed that his system was the first to be inspired directly by interoffice paper mail, or to be usable by office workers.
+As early as September 13, 1976, Business Week ran a story headlined “When the Interoffice Mail Goes Electronic,” profiling this new field.
+By 1980, electronic mail systems aimed at the office environment were readily available from companies such as DEC, Wang, and IBM.
 They had even been developed for early personal computers such as the Apple II.

-Xerox created the most advanced office information technology of the era.
-Researchers at its PARC lab created many of the key technologies of later personal computers, including Ethernet, laser printing, and the graphical user interface approach used by Windows and other modern operating systems.
-By 1978 the PARC email software, Laurel, ran on the user’s local computer, was operated with a mouse, and pulled messages from the PARC server to a personal hard drive for storage and filing.
-Laurel, as you can see in this video split the screen into several window panes to simultaneously display the text of one message and a list of other messages.
+Xerox is widely regarded as having created the most advanced office information technology of the era.
+Researchers at its PARC laboratory created many of the key technologies of later personal computers, including Ethernet, laser printing, and the graphical user interface approach used by Windows and other modern operating systems.
+By 1978, the year Ayyadurai developed his EMAIL system, the PARC e-mail software, Laurel, ran on the user’s local computer, was operated with a mouse, and pulled messages from the PARC server to a personal hard drive for storage and filing.
+Laurel, as you can see in this video clip from the 1996 PBS documentary “Triumph of the Nerds,” split the screen into several window panes to simultaneously display the text of one message and a list of other messages.

-Laurel set the template for modern email client programs such as Outlook Express.
-An even more advanced email capability was commercialized with the Xerox Star, launched in 1981.
+Laurel set the template for modern e-mail client programs such as Outlook Express.
+An even more advanced e-mail capability was commercialized with the Xerox Star, launched in 1981.

-How Did Ayyadurai Make His Claim?
+What is the nature of Ayyadurai’s claim?

-The most striking thing about Ayyadurai’s claim to have invented electronic mail is how late it comes.
-Somehow it took him thirty years to alert the world to greatest achievement.
-In the late 1990s, when he led a company focused on automating email replies, his website called him merely a “pioneer in E-Mail technology.”
+The most striking thing about Ayyadurai’s claim to have “invented” e-mail is how late it comes.
+In the late 1990s, when he led a company focused on automating e-mail replies, his Web site called him merely a “pioneer in E-Mail technology.”